buyallmemes/blog-api/posts/20240422-testing-guideline.md

 this is just a collection that I've assembled over time from different sources: be it books, articles, conference talks, workshops, and my colleagues.

-However, all this stuff is battle tested.
+However, all this stuff is battle-tested.
 There's not a single technique that I don't use daily.
 If anything, there might be more.